-I believe in the importance of truly “seeing” kids as they are and supporting their unique exploration of what they want in life and in themselves.
+in the importance of truly “seeing” kids as they are and supporting their unique exploration of themselves and what they want in life.
 Parents provide love, fun, strength, and honesty.
 Protection is not shielding and scaring, but gently informing and inviting empowerment.
 As a child psychologist, I support authoritative vigilance, yes, but not stifling shame.

-I believe that failure is necessary to learn and anxiety signals opportunity.
-Parental instinct with an awareness of child psychology and development give us the road maps to guide kids into resilience.
+that failure is necessary to learn and anxiety signals opportunity.
+Parental instinct with an awareness of child psychology give us the road map to gently guide kids into resilience.

-I believe that screens are an essential part of childhood now.
-Kids have embraced it, so parents need to get braver and accept tech with agreeable curiosity rather than frightened resistance.
+that screen time is an essential part of childhood now.
+Kids have embraced the virtual world, so parents need to get braver and accept tech with agreeable curiosity rather than frightened resistance.